ropensci/GSODR/data-raw/fetch_isd-history.md

 Introduction
 ============

-This document details how the GSOD station history data file, ["isd-history.csv"](ftp://ftp.ncdc.noaa.gov/pub/data/noaa/isd-history.csv), is fetched from the NCDC ftp server, error checked and new elevation values generated.
+This document details how the GSOD station history data file, ["isd-history.csv"](ftp://ftp.ncdc.noaa.gov/pub/data/noaa/isd-history.csv), is fetched from the NCEI ftp server, error checked and new elevation values generated.
 The new elevation values are then saved for inclusion in package as /data/SRTM\_GSOD\_elevation.rda.
-The resulting values are merged with the most recent station history data file from the NCDC when the user runs the `get_GSOD()` function.
+The resulting values are merged with the most recent station history data file from the NCEI when the user runs the `get_GSOD()` function.
 The resulting data frame of station information, based on the merging of the `SRTM_GSOD_elevation` data frame with the most recently available "isd-history.csv" file will result in the following changes to the data:

 -   Stations where latitude or longitude are NA or both 0 are removed